yasinunal/dockerfile/README.md

 Put all files under the same folder.
 Download "jdk-11.0.7_linux-x64_bin.tar.gz" file from Oracle website and put it under the same folder.

+You can set "admin" and "tomcat" user passwords or add new Tomcat user for manager-gui in create_tomcat_admin_user.sh file.

 Run below command to create docker image "demo/tomcat:8"

 ```bash